lqb2/blog/_posts/2020-04-12-lawrence-turns-31.md

 ## wish list

-[here](https://docs.google.com/spreadsheets/d/1G2ve18VOrN9B5QAdpzY4h-_c0qco_VJDhOMJCypZP3s/edit#gid=0). has some gifts for me and some places to donate money, too. because sharing is caring.
+[here](https://docs.google.com/spreadsheets/d/1G2ve18VOrN9B5QAdpzY4h-_c0qco_VJDhOMJCypZP3s/edit#gid=0). has some gifts for me (some of which are gifts for other friends, hehe) and some places to donate money, too. sharing is caring.

 <!-- hyperlink bank -->